-To make distinctions between ascenders and descenders and other 'between the line' letters To distinguish between similar looking letters and understand which letters, when adjacent to one another, are best left un-joined To use spacing between words that reflects the size of the letters Transcri iption Know all their phase 2 sounds and most phase 3.
-Use some phase 3 diagraphs and trigraphs in their writing.
+To make distinctions between ascenders and descenders and other 'between the line' letters To distinguish between similar looking letters and understand which letters, when adjacent to one another, are best left un-joined To use spacing between words that reflects the size of the letters Transcri ption Know all their phase 2 and Phase 3 sounds Use some phase 3 digraphs and trigraphs in their writing.
 Children use their phonic knowledge to write words in ways which match their spoken sounds.
-They also write some irregular common words such as I, no, to, go, into, the To write from memory simple sentences dictated by the teacher that include words using the GPCs and common exception words taught so far To spell by segmenting spoken words into phonemes (containing each of the 40+ phonemes already taught) and representing these by graphemes, including plausible attempts, spelling some correctly To use letter names to distinguish between alternative spellings of the same sound To spell most words relating to the Y1 curriculum statements correctly (40+ phonemes already taught according to phonics scheme used) To name the letters of the alphabet in order To spell the days of the week To use the spelling rule for adding -s or -es as the plural marker for nouns and the third person singular marker for verbs To use -ing, -ed, -er and -est where no change is needed in the spelling of root To write from memory simple sentences dictated by the teacher that include words using the GPCs, common exception words and punctuation taught so far To segment spoken words into phonemes and represent these by graphemes, spelling many correctly To learn new ways of spelling phonemes for which one or more spellings are already known e.g. 'j' sound - giant, huge, fudge To spell most words relating to the statements from previous year groups correctly To apply spelling rules and guidance, as listed in English Appendix 1 To spell some words with contracted forms e.g. can't, didn't, hasn't, couldn't, I'll, doesn't To learn some common homophones and near homophones e.g. there, they're, for / four; see / see; quite / quiet To add suffixes to spell some words correctly in their writing e.g. -ment; -ness, -ful, -less, -ly.
+They also write some irregular common words such as I, no, to, go, into, the To write from memory simple sentences dictated by the teacher that include words using the GPCs and common exception words taught so far To spell by segmenting spoken words into phonemes (containing each of the 40+ phonemes already taught) and representing these by graphemes, including plausible attempts, spelling some correctly To use letter names to distinguish between alternative spellings of the same sound To spell most words relating to the Y1 curriculum statements correctly (40+ phonemes already taught according to phonics scheme used) To name the letters of the alphabet in order To use the spelling rule for adding -s or -es as the plural marker for verbs To use the prefix un- To use the prefix un- To write from memory simple sentences dictated by the teacher that include words using the GPCs, common exception words and punctuation taught so far To segment spoken words into phonemes and represent these by graphemes, spelling many correctly To learn new ways of spelling phonemes for which one or more spellings are already known e.g. 'j' sound - giant, huge, fudge To spell most words relating to the statements from previous year groups correctly To spell some words with contracted forms e.g. can't, didn't, hasn't, couldn't, l'll, doesn't To learn some common homophones and near homophones e.g. there, they're, for / four; see / see; quite / quiet To add suffixes to spell some words correctly in their writing e.gment; - ness, -ful, -less, -ly.